aware-network/aware-sdk/README.md

 ## Versioning & changelog

-`aware-sdk` itself contains only the helper CLI and metadata.
-All functional updates happen in the underlying packages.
-Each release of the SDK documents which versions of the bundled packages it expects.
+`aware-sdk` itself contains only the helper CLI, metadata, and curated configuration (manifests, panel definitions, docs).
+All functional updates live in the underlying packages.
+Each SDK release documents the expected versions so clean-room installs stay in sync with the public pipeline.

+## What comes next

+The current SDK focuses on infrastructure.
+Upcoming milestones add the environment/kernel objects (rules, ACL, CLI object graph) so third parties can layer their own environments on top of the same CLI-first foundation.
+Follow the changelog for progress.

 ## License